Price Reduced 55%—Completed models now $350—Kits now Available

 Paints are according to published Federal standards, or railroad colors as established by Floquil.
 Decals are matched to published RGB standards on a calibrated monitor/printer combination.
 I started in the printing industry in 1967, and, in the mid-80s, wrote some of the seminal articles for computer graphics about color renditions, grayscale, and resolution.

-Price is now US $775, and can be ordered now by contacting me at email@example.com.
+775 now $350 and can be ordered now by contacting me at firstname.lastname@example.org.
+Kits are now available for $175.
+Online ordering is coming.

 • Specific ships and eras built by special order; allow 8-12 weeks for building and shipping if not in stock.
-Other scales (1:87, 1:220, or other) are available by special order.
+There is an up charge of $60 for custom details and decals.

 • The forward gunwhales changed considerably over the life of these ships.
 Most prevalent is the fuller “half” gunwhales of Atlantic and Northwest US areas.
 The scantlings show gunwhales that extended nearly to the bridge; other early photos show minimal gunwhales of perhaps two meters length(about six feet); still others show a sharper bow with nearly vertical gunwhales and no flare.